 London is the capital city of the UK and home to the Queen of England and her official residence Buckingham Palace.
 It is full of museums, attractions like The Tower of London, London Bridge, The London Eye, Houses of Parliament as well as nightclubs , pubs and much more.

 Windsor – travel time from Brighton: 2 hours

 Another of the Queen’s homes, Windsor Castle dominates the town – but the centre is also beautiful with many traditional buildings.

 Finally, if you fancy visiting a European destination – you can take the Eurostar, a train that goes from King’s Cross station and under the sea to Europe!
 In two hours you go from the centre of London, to the centre of Paris!
 The train also connects to other beautiful European cities such as Amsterdam and Brussels.
 The service also easily connects to European railway services, enabling you to travel anywhere in Europe.

 Student Computers and Free Wi-Fi

-Student relaxation area in the centre of the school, with vending machines for drinks and snacks and free access to computers for general use.
+Student relaxation area in the centre of the school, with free access to computers for general use.

-A teacher is available twice a week for you to visit, you can get one-to-one advice about your studies, you can also ask the teacher for help on other things such as writing, or about life in the UK.
-Students are welcome to book a session with learner support and can do this at the reception desk.
+A teacher is available twice a week for you to visit.
+You can get one-to-one advice about your studies, can ask for help with other things, such as writing, or ask questions about life in the UK.
+Students are welcome to book a learner support session, and can do this at Reception.

-You can improve your English faster by joining some of our extra classes.
-There are several classes available, including: conversation, writing, pronunciation, and grammar.
-Sometimes special lessons are available such as nursing, media, and British culture.
-Please ask at reception if you are interested.
+You can improve your English faster by joining some of our extra classes, on areas such as conversation, writing, grammar and pronunciation.
+Please ask at Reception if you are interested.

 You can book homestay with Malvern House or arrange your own private accommodation.
 Many of our students will first book their accommodation through Malvern House and then move into a shared apartment with friends.